unya/aws-cli-oidc/README.md

 For this, add the following lines to your `.aws/credentials` file.
 ```
 [my-profile]
-credential_process=aws-cli-oidc get-cred google
+credential_process=aws-cli-oidc get-cred google arn:aws:iam::123443211234:role/my-role
 ```
-and make sure that the `aws-cli-oidc` is on your `PATH` or, alternatively, provide the full path to the binary in the configuration above.
+And make sure that the `aws-cli-oidc` is on your `PATH` or, alternatively, provide the full path to the binary in the configuration above.